daggerwolf45/daggerwolf45/README.md

 ## Hi there 👋
 ### Welcome to my GitHub page!
 There's everything from FRC robot code to networking-protocol-prototypes to Discord bots.

-- 🔭 I’m currently working on A wardrobe app for neurodivergent people.
+- 🔭 I’m currently working on: 🤐
-- 🌱 I’m currently learning about containerization and snapshot transportation
+- 🌱 I’m currently learning about: Managing X.509 chains of trust
-- 💬 Ask me about: TCP Congestion Control and Fair Queuing
+- 💬 Ask me about: Making python APIs run _fast_
 - 📫 How to reach me: me@slaird.dev
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The amount of time I spend tuning 3d printers is a problem.